 - Attraction passes, entry tickets, or reservations

 Discover the historic architecture, stunning harbor views, and vibrant seaside culture with this driving tour of Portland, Maine!
 Navigate the cobblestone streets of Old Port, teeming with shops, restaurants, and bars, all enhanced by the glistening bay.
-Explore the city’s rich and tumultuous history at a church that still bears British cannonballs….
+Explore the city’s extensive and storied past at a church that still bears British cannonballs….

 Discover the historic architecture, stunning harbor views, and vibrant seaside culture with this driving tour of Portland, Maine!
 Navigate the cobblestone streets of Old Port, teeming with shops, restaurants, and bars, all enhanced by the glistening bay.
-Explore the city’s rich and tumultuous history at a church that still bears British cannonballs.
+Explore the city’s extensive and storied past at a church that still bears British cannonballs.
 Visit iconic Maine lighthouses and enjoy pristine beaches.
 Portland may be small, but it offers a wealth of experiences!

 Purchase one tour per vehicle, not per individual.
 Everyone can listen together!

 This is not an entrance ticket.
-Please check opening hours before your visit.
+Please verify opening hours before your visit.

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.